 How To Get Certified In CPR And AED

 It's not hard to take CPR/AED class.
-These classes all the time all over the world – including your area.
+These classes all the time – including in your area.
 For example, they are usually held at local places such as:

 - Community colleges